alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 garbled circuit.
 Informally, here's why the garbled circuit can be evaluated securely.

+* For a given garbled gate, Bob cannot read any value in the garbled table unless he has a secret key for each input wire, because the values are encrypted.
+* From the keys for the circuit input,
-* Given the input keys, Bob can evaluate the garbled gates in turn.
+Bob can evaluate the garbled gates in turn.
-Each garbled gate returns only the correct next key, so when Bob gets to the output wires, he must have the correct output.
+Each garbled gate returns exactly one key, and that key represents exactly the correct output bit.
+So, when Bob gets to the output wires he must get the same output as the ungarbled circuit.
 * Both $$k_{i,0}$$ and $$k_{i,1}$$ are generated randomly.
 Given just one of them, Bob has no way to tell whether the key he has represents
 $$0$$ or $$1$$.
 (Alice knows, but Alice isn't the one evaluating the circuit.)